+Concessions programs are designed to ensure eligible cardholders have access to essential services.
 Eligible concession card holders may receive a reduction of Council rates up to the maximum amount of $218.30, as set by the Victorian Government for 2016-17, and $50 for Fire Services Property Levy rebate.

 Pensioners who received a rate rebate last year, and who are still eligible, will find the current rebate has been calculated and deducted automatically from their rate account.
 If this is the case, no further application is required.

 Eligible cardholders (Pensioner Concession Card or Gold TPI or War Widow Cards) who reside at the property and did not receive a rebate last year, or who do not have the concession shown on their rate account, must make application on the required form by 30 June 2017.

 To apply for the Pensioner Concession on your rates and charges, please complete and return the Pensioner Concession Application